Moritz Wels

-Moritz Wels (born 25 September 2004) is an Austrian professional footballer who plays for WSG Tirol, on loan from Austria Wien.
+Moritz Wels (born 25 September 2004) is an Austrian professional footballer who plays for Austrian Bundesliga club WSG Tirol.

 Club career

 Sturm Graz

 Having played with Sturm Graz since the under-12, Moritz Wels made his professional debut for The Blackies on 27 October 2021, coming on as a substitute during a Cup game against SV Ried.
 Having then become the youngest player to ever play for the club, he signed his first professional contract a few days after.

 The following week, Wels played his first Europa League game, replacing Anderson Niangbo during a 1–1 away draw against Real Sociedad, becoming the youngest Austrian to ever play in the competition, surpassing Yusuf Demir's previous record.

 He made his Austrian Football Bundesliga debut on 27 February 2022, replacing Alexander Prass during a 3–0 home win against TSV Hartberg.

 Having fully become part of the professional squad during the 2022 pre-season, he took part in the Champions League qualifications games against Dynamo Kyiv, as the club from Graz failed to advance after extra-time.